-Bright Line Eating (BLE) is a program promoting healthy eating for weight loss.
-There are four “bright lines” to follow: No flour, no sugar, eat only at mealtime, and weighing and measuring your food.
+We joined a program promoting healthy eating for weight loss.
+The rules are: No flour, no sugar, eat only at mealtime, and weighing and measuring your food.

 It is recommended that you align yourself with other followers for greater success.
-Members have the ability to participate in a friendly competition known as the Gideon Games, comprised of 10-person teams for a period of 90 days.
-The object is to keep the four bright lines every day.
+Members have the ability to participate in a friendly competition, comprised of 10-person teams for a period of 90 days.
+The object is to stay on the program every day.

 The leader of each team has the ability to run their team as they desire.
 Each team has their own private Facebook page.
 Another tool used often is video chatting.
 Our video chatting tool of choice is called Marco Polo.
 Basically, it enables you to create and post a video of yourself chatting so that others in the group can watch and respond at their convenience.